Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 2326.
 Electricity and Magnetism.

-This course covers the principles of classical electricity and magnetism through problem-solving and research-validated interactive instruction.
+This course examines the principles of classical electricity and magnetism through problem-solving and research-validated interactive instruction.
+Students apply the Lorentz force law to describe the motion of charged particles in magnetic fields.
+The course analyzes charge interactions that give rise to electric potential and electric fields, as well as the relationship between electric currents and magnetic fields.
 Prerequisite: PHYS 2325 and [MATH 2472 or MATH 2473] with grades of "C" or better.
 Corequisite: PHYS 2126 with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.